3 rescued from downed plane by good Samaritans 20 miles east of Bimini

 (WSVN) - Three people have been rescued from a downed airplane by a crew of good Samaritans 20 miles east of Bimini, Bahamas.

+Federal Aviation Administration officials said the Piper PA-34 aircraft took off from Great Harbour Cay Airport in the Bahamas and was headed to Miami Executive Airport in Southwest Miami-Dade.

+A video posted the Coast Guard’s Twitter showed the submerged plane while observers fly over the crash site.

-According to Coast Guard officials, good Samaritans on board a fishing vessel rescued the three victims.
+According to Coast Guard officials, good Samaritans on board a fishing vessel rescued the three unidentified victims from the plane.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.